 The COB is responsible for assessing whether the Office of the Independent Monitor is effectively performing its duties, making recommendations regarding policy and training issues, and addressing issues of concern to the community and other interested stakeholders.
-The COB will meet at least quarterly in public with the Manager of Safety, the Chief of Police and the Undersheriff and will conduct at least three meetings annually for public comment.
-The COB will also make an annual report to the public, Mayor and City Council and may furnish additional public reports as necessary.
+The COB will meet at least quarterly in public with the Executive Director of Safety, the Chief of Police, and the Sheriff and will conduct at least three meetings annually for public comment.
+The COB will also make an annual report to the public, Mayor, and City Council and may furnish additional public reports as necessary.
 The members of the Citizen Oversight Board are:

 Al Gardner, Chair, is the Vice President of Information Technology for Denver based Inspirato.
 Mr. Gardner specializes in strategic IT leadership and overall network, systems, and cyber security operations management.
 Al is a passionate coach and mentor who has a reputation for building and motivating highly effective teams built on a culture of integrity, compassion, innovation, and performance.
 Mr. Gardner’s commitment to the Denver community extends beyond his professional endeavors.